-Shares used in calculating basic and diluted net loss per common share above exclude these potential common shares as their effect would be antidilutive:
+Shares used in calculating basic and diluted net loss per common share above exclude these potential common shares:

 ACADIA PHARMACEUTICALS INC. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued)

 Segment Reporting

 Management has determined that the Company operates in one business segment.
 All revenues for the years ended December 31, 2002 and 2003 were generated in the United States.
 Information regarding long-lived assets by geographic area is as follows: